 Oncopeptides is a clinical development pharmaceutical company focused on conducting anti-cancer research to develop treatments for the benefit of patients.
 The company was established in 2000 and is based in Stockholm, Sweden.

 Oncopeptides has developed Ygalo®, the first peptidase potentiated cytotoxic therapy intended for use in the treatment of multiple myeloma.
 The first clinical indication is late-stage relapsed and refractory multiple myeloma.

 Comparion of the clinical data between Ygalo® and the current standard of care in late-stage multiple myeloma indicates that treatment with Ygalo® increases overall survival, progression free survival and improves the percentage of patients with significant tumour burden reduction – as well as being better tolerated by patients.

 Ygalo® has undergone the US Food and Drug Administration’s Special Protocol Assessment process for a pivotal Phase 3 study of patients with late-stage multiple myeloma.
-The study will commence shortly and will compare Ygalo® directly against the current standard of care.
+The study started in June 2017 and will compare Ygalo® directly against the current standard of care.
 A successful conclusion to this study will likely lead to regulatory approval in the US and Europe.

 Each year, approximately three in every 10,000 people are diagnosed with multiple myeloma*.
 While multiple myeloma can affect people of any age, the average age of diagnosis is 70 years of age.
 As there is no cure for multiple myeloma, a key focus of treatment is extending and improving the quality of life for patients, particularly in the final stages of the disease.